fragcolor-xyz/vscode-shards/README.md

 ```
 Unsure yet if the source map at `out/extension.js.map` is working.

-Bump the `version` number in `package.json` before publishing this extension, then
+Bump the `version` number in `package.json` before publishing this extension, then:
 ```bash
 vsce package
 ```